pyload/pyload/README.md

     pip3 install pyload-ng

-If still fails you may not have already installed on your system the Python interpreter or the pip package manager.
+If fails again, you may not have the Python interpreter or the pip package manager installed on your system.
-Or maybe something else got corrupted somehow...

-The easiest way to fix this error is to (re)install Python.
+Try reinstalling Python to fix this issue.

 Visit https://www.python.org/downloads
 to get the proper **Python 3** release for your system.